Weather

 Ensemble forecasts are used to help understand uncertainty in forecasts.

-Ensemble forecasts consist of an unperturbed control run and a set of perturbed members, in which the initial conditions and model physics are perturbed from the control run.
+Ensemble forecasts consist of a control run and a set of ensemble runs, in which the initial conditions and/or model physics are perturbed from the control run.

 On average, each of the perturbed members will have lower skill than the control or deterministic forecast, although any individual forecast might show a higher skill.